T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 Consequently, Jesus was resurrected (raised up) from among the dead by His Father, according

-to the Spirit of holiness (Romans 1.4).
-The Anointed One could not be held by death.
-As such, He
+to the spirit of holiness (Romans 1:4).
+The Anointed One could not be held by death—He defeated

-defeated death and took hold of the keys of death and hades (the unseen, the state of the dead).
+death and took hold of the keys of death and hades (the unseen, the state of the dead).
+His

-dead, and lo! living am I for the eons of the eons.
+and lo! living am I for the eons of the eons.
 (Amen!)
-And I have the keys of death and of
+And I have the keys of death and of the unseen

 Paul sums up the good news that he delivered.

-according to the Scriptures, and that He was buried, and that He was raised on the third day
+sins according to the Scriptures, and that He was buried, and that He was raised on the

-The appearance of Jesus to Paul was on the road to Damascus.
+For Paul, the appearance of Jesus to him was on the road to Damascus.